rustyeddy/rustyeddy.com/content/software/tracking-changes-to-code.md

 are just two.

-Fortunantely for us, _github_ provides quite a few services integrated around git itself giving us a rich set of tools build a sophisticated development environment, and for _free_.
+Fortunantely for us, _github_ provides quite a few services integrated around git itself giving us a rich set of tools to build a sophisticated development environment, and all for _free_.

-github does work on a _freemium_ model, hence you do get addition capabilities for pay for features in _private_ repositories.
+Github does work on a _freemium_ model, hence you do get addition capabilities for pay for features in _private_ repositories.
 However Open Source projects everything is free.